awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-old.md

 **To connect your EC2 instance and install the NFS client**

 1. Connect to your EC2 instance\.
 Note the following about connecting to the instance:
-   + To connect to your instance from a computer running Mac OS or Linux, specify the \.pem file to your Secure Shell \(SSH\) client with the `-i` option and the path to your private key\.
+   + To connect to your instance from a computer running macOS or Linux, specify the \.pem file to your Secure Shell \(SSH\) client with the `-i` option and the path to your private key\.
    + To connect to your instance from a computer running Windows, you can use either MindTerm or PuTTY\.
 If you plan to use PuTTY, you need to install it and use the following procedure to convert the \.pem file to a \.ppk file\.

    For more information, see the following topics in the *Amazon EC2 User Guide for Linux Instances*: